department-of-veterans-affairs/vets-website/content/pages/housing-assistance/home-loans/loan-options/cash-out-refinance.md

 ### Can I get a VA-backed cash-out refinance loan?

-You may be able to get a cash-out refinance loan if **all of the following are true for you**:
+You may be able to get a cash-out refinance loan if you meet all of the requirements listed below.

+**All of these must be true.
+You:**

--	You qualify for a VA-backed home loan Certificate of Eligibility **and**
+-	Qualify for a VA-backed home loan Certificate of Eligibility **and**
--	You meet VA’s—and your lender’s—standards for credit, income, and any other requirements, **and**
+-	Meet VA’s—and your lender’s—standards for credit, income, and any other requirements, **and**
--	You will live in the home you’re refinancing with the loan
+-	Will live in the home you’re refinancing with the loan

 [See if you qualify for a VA-backed home loan Certificate of Eligibility (COE)](/housing-assistance/home-loans/eligibility/)
 </div>